blair-cannon/weather-app/pseudocode.md

 3. error modal and consoled message not showing up
 4. fix temp rows to make even sizes
 5. change colors of input text box
+6. helperText doesn't show up when it should, same with color change